songpoemHQ/songpoem.github.io/_pages/index.md

 A poem is a few words organized in a way that has a powerful meaning.
 New songs keep coming, just like new challenges and opportunities.
 At Songpoem Labs, we believe in boosting business productivity through the art of programming.
 Lets compose succes"
-excerpt: "We are a team of passionate engineers, dedicated to helping founders turn challenges into opportunities. #letscomposesuccess"
+excerpt: "We are a team of passionate engineers, dedicated to helping founders turn challenges into opportunities. #letscomposesoftware"
 keywords:
   - business solutions
-  - competitive advantage
+  - staff augmentation
   - digital transformation
   - regulatory compliance
   - AI-driven business solutions